MrJGan/MrJGan.github.io/_pages/about.md

 ## About Me

-I am a **Ph.D.
-Candidate in Resource Economics** at the University of Massachusetts Amherst, graduating in 2025.
+I am a Ph.D. student in Resource Economics at the University of Massachusetts Amherst.
-My research lies at the intersection of **industrial organization, applied microeconomics, and sustainable finance**, with a focus on how market structure and public policy shape firm behavior.
+On the academic job market (2025–26), I combine **rigorous economic modeling** with **applied data analysis** to study how market structure and public policy shape firm behavior.

-On the academic job market (2025–26), I combine rigorous economic modeling with applied data analysis, while also bringing substantial teaching experience as both a sole instructor and teaching assistant across a range of economics and finance courses.
+In addition to economics, I hold a **Master of Science in Computer Science (Georgia Institute of Technology, 2024)**, which strengthens my expertise in **data science, machine learning, and computational methods**.
+This interdisciplinary training allows me to integrate advanced quantitative techniques into empirical research in industrial organization and sustainable finance.

 ---